hotrodorm/hotrod/hotrod-project/docs/quick-docs/config/tags/select.md

 ## General Structure

-The body of this tag includes the SQL statement to be executed decorated with Dynamic SQL tags, parameter definition, parameter applying, and parameter injection.
+The body of this tag includes the SQL statement to be executed decorated with parameter definition, parameter applying, parameter injection, and Dynamic SQL .
 It can also include one or more `<column>` tags, a `<columns>` tag, and one or more `<complement>` tags.

 Only `SELECT` queries (or other equivalent statement such as `VALUES`) can be executed using this tag.
 The query must return a result set.